Definition: A colorless, odorless, gaseous element, represented by the symbol “H”

 Hydrogen is a natural gaseous element with an atomic number of 1.
 It is regarded as the lightest element with its atomic weight of 1.0079.
 As gas, it is one of the few chemical elements that are stable diatomic homonuclear molecules at STP.

 Hydrogen is one of the reactive nonmetals and has an electron configuration of 1s1.
 It combines with oxygen to form water (H2O) and is present in all organic compounds.
 Hydrogen gas itself is not poisonous, but when it mixes with air it can easily ignite or explode.
 The melting point of oxygen is -259.16°C. Its density at STP is 0.08988 g/L.

 Hydrogen ion forms when the hydrogen atom loses or gains an electron.
-In particular, the loss of electron in a hydrogen atom produces hydrogen cation (H+) whereas the gain of electron produces hydrogen anion H–.
+In particular, the loss of electron in a hydrogen atom produces hydrogen cation (H+) whereas the gain of the electron produces hydrogen anion H–.

 Hydrogen cations include the following: